 Bio Text for Programs:

-Eoin Callery is an Irish artist who among other things creates electroacoustic chamber music, installations, sound art, and builds instruments using found materials.
-He holds a BMUS from University College Cork (2008), MA from Wesleyan University (2010), and has just completed his DMA at Stanford University (2016).
-He is the concert coordinator at the Center for Computer Research in Music and Acoustic (CCRMA) at Stanford University.
+Eoin Callery is an Irish artist who among other things creates electroacoustic chamber music, installations, sound art pieces, and builds instruments using found materials.
+He holds a BMUS from University College Cork (2008), MA from Wesleyan University (2010), and completed his DMA at Stanford University (2016).
+He is a lecturer at CCRMA (Center for Computer Research in Music and Acoustics) at Stanford University.
 Information about his work and recent performances can be found at eoincallerysound.com.
-One of his most recent and ongoing projects – live electronic augmented reality sound streams – can be listened to on mixlr.com/augmented-audio-reality-radio/.

 I was born in Dublin Ireland and I am now living in California.

 I write small ensemble and electroacoustic pieces, create interactive sound and video performances/situations/installations, I have written and collaborated in the production of sound and music for theater, a little radio, and occasional fit in some performances on various instruments augmented with live electronics.
 I am currently a lecturer at CCRMA (Stanford University) and I collaborate with several research groups on a variety of sound/music/audio topics.

 This site has links to audio and video documentation of some of my pieces.
 I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to some research papers I wrote or assisted with.